Pylons/pyramid_formish/docs/index.rst

      renderer="templates/form_template.pt"
      controller=".forms.AddCommunityController"/>

+The above example assumes that there is a ``forms`` module which lives in the same directory as the ``configure.zcml`` of your application, and that it contains a form controller class named ``AddCommunityCommunityController``.
+The ``controller`` attribute names a *controller* for this form definition.

 The ``for``, ``name``, and ``renderer`` attributes of a ``formish:form`` tag mirror the meaning of the meanings of these names in :mod:`repoze.bfg` ``view`` ZCML directive.  ``for`` represents the